 Reserve materials are housed behind the Information desk for the sole purpose of having material available for students as required by certain instructors.
 There are several types of materials kept on Reserve: library books, personal copies, photocopied materials and journals (personal copies only).
 The following policies regarding reserve materials are currently adhered to:

 - Only ONE course reserve item is used at a time.

 - A time restriction of 2 hours is placed on reserve material.

 - Reserve materials DO NOT leave the library nor do they circulate overnight.

-- Students must present a validated ID card for the current semester and sign and date the reserve card.
+- Students must present a validated ID card for the current semester.

 - All students, including graduate students, must have validated ID cards to use reserve materials.

-- A notebook file is kept at the Circulation desk for all reserve material.
+- A notebook file is kept at the Information desk for all reserve material.
 It is filed alphabetically by the instructor's last name.

 - As materials are removed, the sheet is also removed and placed at the back of the notebook.